MSCoE senior leaders award Soldier’s Medal for life-saving actions at area gas station

 |0

-This work, MSCoE senior leaders award Soldier’s Medal for life-saving actions at area gas station [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MSCoE senior leaders award Soldier’s Medal for life-saving actions at area gas station, by Brian Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT